 Conservation of biodiversity, and in particular threatened species, is vital for sustainable forest management.
 The Victorian forest and wood products industry is focused on ensuring forest conservation values are maintained in the forests in which it operates.

-The first guidelines were introduced in October 2013 and represent a clear commitment by industry to improve outcomes for koala management in plantations.
-Since then industry has worked actively with the relevant stakeholders to review and update the Guidelines as new information about koala populations and habits has come to light.
+The first guidelines were voluntarily introduced in October 2013 and represent a clear commitment by industry to improve outcomes for koala welfare in plantations.
+Since then industry has worked actively with the relevant stakeholders to review and update the guidelines as new information about koala populations and habits has come to light.
 Industry has commissioned research into the distribution and density of koalas across the estate and the impacts of harvesting operations on koalas living in a plantation.
-An update to the Guidelines has been agreed as recently as January 2015.
-These revised guidelines significantly strengthen protection of koalas, including the mandatory use of spotters over a large portion of the estate.
+In 2015 the existing voluntary procedures were formalised as mandatory standards, with extensive input from experts, wildlife rehabilitators and Traditional Owners.

-A key concern for industry remains to ensure that wildlife management is assessed as a landscape rather than tenure issue.
+A key concern for industry remains ensuring that wildlife management is assessed across the whole landscape rather than focusing on a single land use such as plantations.

 In April 2015 the Federal Minister for the Environment, Greg Hunt MP, announced his decision to upgrade the listing of the Leadbeater’s possum to ‘critically endangered’.
 The Minister made the announcement following advice from the Threatened Species Scientific Committee.